mgheorghe/DASH/dash-pipeline/README.md

 * Permission and ownership issues in Docker images, permanent fix is needed.
 # TODOs
 ## Loose Ends
-Small items to complete given the exsting features and state, e.g. excluing major roadmap items.
+Small items to complete given the existing features and state, e.g. excluding major roadmap items.
 * Update SAI submodule to upstream when PRs are merged (currently using dev branches for URLs)
 * Produce "dev" and "distro" versions of docker images.
 Dev images mount to host FS and use artifacts built on the host.
 Distro images are entirely self-contained including all artifacts.
 ## Desired Optimizations